briankimstudio/awesome-drug-response-prediction/README.md

 ## 3. Gap between _in vitro_ and _in vivo_

 - Whereas training data are from cell lines or animal models(PDX), test data are from patiens.
 And there is difference between these two types of data.
-- The difference is caused by batch effect according to research articles.
+- According to research articles, the difference is caused by batch effect.

 > Approaches